 As a Suffolk student, you can enhance your education in Boston with overseas study at Suffolk University’s Madrid Campus or at one of our many partner universities.
 You can study abroad for a semester or an academic year.
 Additionally, our faculty-led courses over the winter and spring breaks let you earn credit in a shorter amount of time.

 Suffolk University has an award-winning sustainability program, and you can help us become even Earth-friendlier.

 Suffolk offers students a wide range of technology services—from email accounts and wireless Internet access to computer labs, learning systems and discount programs for student computer and software purchases.
 To protect your access to all these services be sure you understand Suffolk's online security, email and computer use policies as described in your Student Handbook.

 If you have not done so already, you must have a final high school transcript sent directly to this office.
 Any students who have taken college-level classes during high school must also have an official college transcript sent.
 Failure to do so may affect your course registration and any financial aid awards.

-Visit this campus resource if you need help with a writing assignment—from brainstorming ideas to developing your thesis statement and improving your grammar and punctuation.
-One of the Writing Center’s specially trained tutors will offer you one-on-one advice and encouragement.
+Visit this campus resource, a part of the Center for Learning and Academic Success, if you need help with a writing assignment—from brainstorming ideas to developing your thesis statement and improving your grammar and punctuation.
+One of their specially trained tutors will offer you one-on-one advice and encouragement.